 1) Marketing is what you do before you publish.
 It establishes the need for a product.
 (An example of marketing - "Coming soon to a theater near you!")
 Pre-release reviews, cover releases, pre-orders, and interviews prior to releasing your book are all marketing strategies.

 2) Promotion is what happens after you publish.
 It satisfies the need for the product you promoted during your marketing campaign.
 The product is your book.
 (An example of promotion - "Now available on DVD!")
 Advertising, blog tours, free days and giveaways are all promotional strategies.

-This is a fantasy.
-Whether you are an unpublished neophyte or an author who has hit the big league, marketing is the name of the game.
-And like any other game, there are rules.
+Whether you are an unpublished neophyte or an author who has hit the big league, marketing - establishing a need for something - is the name of the game.
+Without it, promotion is like swimming against the tide.